DevShiftTeam/APIShift/doc/server/files/core/Process.php.txt

 namespace APIShift\Core;

-class Process {
 /**
+ * Provides an interface to compile and manage procedural connections in the system
+ * Procedural connection are explained in the CODE_DESIGN.md file */ class Process {
+    /**
      * Compiles a set of connections.
      * Set of connections need to be connected either from front or back, since
      * free nodes will not produce a correct compilation process
+     *
      * @param array $connections_set The set of connection to compile
-     * @param array& $param Refernce to the params to pass to the compilation process
+     * @param array &$params Refernce to the params to pass to the compilation process
+     *
-     * @return any The result of the compilation
+     * @return mixed The result of the compilation
      */
     public static function compileConnections(&$connections_set, &$params = []) {
         // Key-value store of results of each connection